India's largest copper smelter ignites toxic debate

 5,000 ESTIMATED TO BE AFFECTED

-A document from Tamil Nadu state's Pollution Control Board obtained by Reuters said Sterlite released two gas plumes early on the morning of March 23, containing as much as 2,941.12 milligrams per cubic metre of sulphur dioxide, almost off the sensor's chart and more than double a government limit for smokestack concentration.
+A document from Tamil Nadu state's Pollution Control Board obtained by Reuters said Sterlite released two gas plumes early on the morning of March 23, containing as much as 2,941.12 milligrams per cubic meter of sulphur dioxide, almost off the sensor's chart and more than double a government limit for smokestack concentration.

 "The recording was about 3,000.
 The sensor can record only up to 3,000," Tamil Nadu Pollution Control Board Chairman D. Karthikeyan said.